dungba88/promise4j/README.md

 });
 ```

 Although with the second approach you don't have to add a try-catch block, it tends to be more error-prone since you have no way of knowing exception type beforehand in the `failCallback`.
-You may also need to cast your promise with *raw and unchecked* `(Promise)` type if your promise is incompatible with `Throwable`:
+You may also need to cast your promise to *raw and unchecked* `(Promise)` type if your promise is incompatible with `Throwable`:

 ```java
 @SuppressWarnings({ "unchecked", "rawtypes" })